HarshaBeth/Boston-Area-Price-and-Crime-Prediction/README.md

 - https://data.boston.gov/dataset/crime-incident-reports-august-2015-to-date-source-new-system
 - https://data.boston.gov/dataset/property-assessment

-### Modeling the project

-1. Price prediction and crime prediction are regression tasks, hence, we will implement Linear or Polynomial Regression, Logistic Regression, and Random Forest Regression.
-2. These models will be tested on our dataset to get the most suitable model.

-### Data Visualization

-1. Time-series plot, understanding the crime rate over time
-2. Time-of-day heatmap, helps understand which hours are safe/risky
-3. Weekly crime bar plot (Monday-Sunday)
-4. Correlation with time and crime type
-5. Crime type frequencies
-6. Scatter plot exploring features vs the house value
-7. Analyze the influence of a house value being near the Charles River
-8. Box plots for each feature to check for outliers and skewed data
-9. Comparing house values based on different locations

-### Test Plan

-<p align="justify">The project is built on an aggregation of the Boston Crime Dataset and the Boston Housing Dataset.
-These are detailed datasets up until 2025 that are effective in providing realistic predictions.
-The datasets will be divided into training and testing sets, 80% and 20% respectively.</p>

-# Crime and Housing Price Data Analysis

-Link to YT explanation: https://youtu.be/Ly8c4S4XE5I

-This project combines multiple years of crime records in Boston with housing price datasets.
-We perform preprocessing to clean the data and generate visualizations to better understand trends, distributions, and relationships.

----

-## Data Preprocessing

-### Crime Data
-- We merged datasets from 2015–2023, resulting in **~875,000 rows**.
-- Null values were present in important columns (`OFFENSE_CODE_GROUP`, `UCR_PART`, `DISTRICT`, `STREET`) and were dropped to ensure consistency.
-- Created two subsets:
-  - **`predict_offense_df`**: Used for crime type, district, and street analysis.
-  - **`predict_offense_time_df`**: Used for time-based crime analysis (hour of day, district, street).
-- After cleaning, the datasets were reduced to manageable, non-null records.

 ### Housing Price Data
 - We combined 10 fiscal year datasets (2015–2025) with **~1.5M rows** and **139 columns**.